virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-26-making-with-gimp-part-one.md

 ## Making Patterns in GIMP: Method Overview
 A pattern is a small image tiled side-by-side to fill a larger canvas.

-### Tile to canvas ratio:
+#### Tile to canvas ratio:

-### Testing your patterns by copying it to your clipboard
+#### Testing your patterns via the clipboard
-To copy a selection:
-To copy everything inside a layer: copy or `ctrl + c`: to copy a single layer, by default the top visible layer. copy visible or `shift + ctrl + c`: to copy multiple visible layers
+"The Clipboard" is a where your computer *temporarily* stores the last selection you copied with the "Copy" command found in most programs, GIMP included.
+In GIMP however, there's this cool feature in the pattern Dialogue, where the first pattern block is always reserved for whatever is stored in the clipboard at the time.
+This will prove useful for testing patterns before you commit to exporting/saving.

-### Saving/Exporting your patterns
+#### Saving/Exporting your patterns

 With that said, there are many ways to create patterns with GIMP.
 Here are the few methods I learned over the last year:

 ### Method 1: tiling GIMP’s built-in patterns using the Bucket tool
 This is probably the simplest way to create your first pattern.
-It works great if you are only looking to stack the pattern file side by side a a grid.
+It works great if you are only looking to stack a preexisting GIMP pattern side by side in a rigid grid.

-1. Create a test canvas
+1. Create at least one test canvas: you will keep coming back to this document to test all the methods
     - Go to: `File – New`
     - Set width and height: 1920*1080
     - Go to `Advanced Options` using the (+)
-    - Fill with: White
+    - Fill with: transparency White
     - Click ok
 2. Choose a pattern from GIMP's pattern menu
   - in your test canvas, Go to: `Windows - Dockable Dialogues - Patterns`